 In order to take advantage of this coverage, you need to charge your rental to your Sapphire Preferred card and decline the collision damage waiver that the car rental company tries to sell you.
 This policy will provide reimbursement for damage due to collision or theft on rental cars in both the U.S. and when traveling internationally.
 If you get into an accident, it will cover the costs of any damage up to the cash value of the vehicle.

 Just note that this is not liability insurance.
-It will not cover medical bills, damage to another vehicle, or damage to property.
+It will not cover medical bills, damage to another vehicle, or property damage.
 Still, it's some of the best car rental coverage you can get.

 Additional reading: All About the Chase Sapphire Rental Car Insurance Benefit